The Order of the Stick: Don't Split the Party

 Roy finds himself in the Afterlife with his father, who cannot rest until Xykon is gone.
 Roy is found worthy of entrance to paradise, but he returns to his father's side when he learns that almost four months have passed.
 Looking down into the mortal realm, he sees that Haley and Belkar have formed an underground resistance movement in hobgoblin-occupied Azure City.
 Haley accidentally breaks Roy's talisman and summons Celia, who convinces her to look for the other half of the party.

 They first return to Sunken Valley in the hope that the Oracle can restore Roy to life, but he denies having any such power.
 In the ensuing quarrel, Belkar stabs the Oracle to death, thus triggering his Mark of Justice; he becomes ill.
 (The Oracle, resurrected after they leave, tells Roy's eavesdropping ghost that Belkar will die within the year.)
 Their travels take them to Greysky City, where Haley is betrayed by one of her old friends in the Thieves' Guild, but the Order triumphs over the Guild in the ensuing battle.
 Belkar's Mark of Justice is removed by a priest of Loki, and he decides to become more helpful to his teammates.

 Meanwhile, Elan, Durkon, and Vaarsuvius foil a plot to assassinate Hinjo, and Vaarsuvius kills the ringleader (a nobleman named Kubota).
 Vaarsuvius then flies to an isolated island to search for Haley, where s/he is attacked and defeated by the mother of the black dragon whom s/he had killed during No Cure for the Paladin Blues.
-After the dragon threatens to kill Vaarsuvius' children, s/he contracts with three archfiends to rent the souls of three evil spellcasters; in exchange each archfiend earns temporary possession of Vaarsuvius' soul.
+After the dragon threatens to kill Vaarsuvius' children, s/he contracts with the Inter-Fiend Cooperation Council to rent the souls of three evil spellcasters; in exchange each archfiend earns temporary possession of Vaarsuvius' soul.
 S/he then kills the black dragon and her entire lineage with an epic Familicide spell from one of the souls.

 Loath to waste this increased arcane power, Vaarsuvius teleports to Azure City to defeat Xykon.
 Here s/he encounters a paladin named O-Chul, a prisoner of Xykon and Redcloak who has secretly befriended Xykon's Monster in the Darkness.
 Vaarsuvius is knocked out during the battle and loses access to the "rented" souls, but O-Chul breaks free and comes to Vaarsuvius' aid.
 Xykon's phylactery falls into a storm drain and is lost.

 Vaarsuvius and O-Chul are accidentally teleported to Hinjo's fleet in the nick of time by the Monster in the Darkness.
 There, the Order regroups and Durkon resurrects Roy.
 The story arc ends with the Order sailing towards the next gate and Vaarsuvius apologizing to the neglected familiar Blackwing, who tells Vaarsuvius that it saw what appeared to be another world in the rift in space caused by the Snarl.
 The printed book contains strips 485–672, plus extras.